gabrielfeo/develocity-api-kotlin/docs/Logging.md

 Logs appear in the Kotlin Jupyter kernel logs:

+- In Jupyter and JupyterLab, logs appear in the shell that owns the Jupyter process
 - In IntelliJ, view logs in the Kotlin Notebook logs tool window
-- In Jupyter and JupyterLab, logs appear in the shell that owns the Jupyter process

 ![IntelliJ Kotlin Notebook logs tool window](media/IntelliJKernelLogs.png)

 ⚠️ Older versions of the Kotlin Jupyter kernel had issues with logging.
 Kernel version `0.15.0-598` and higher are known to work.
 In IntelliJ, configure to use a later version than bundled.
 In pip and conda, update the kernel package.

 ![IntelliJ Kotlin Jupyter kernel version configuration](media/IntelliJKernelSettings.png)

+See the example notebook [Logging.ipynb](../examples/example-notebooks/Logging.ipynb).

 ## Scripts